 One of the best ways to determine if a tree or any plant is dead is the tree scratch test.
 Just beneath the dry, outer layer of bark in a tree’s trunk lies the cambium layer of bark.
 In a living tree, this is green; in a dead tree, it is brown and dry.

 Scratching bark to see if the tree is alive involves removing a little bit of the outside layer of bark to get a look at the cambium layer.
-Use a fingernail or small pocketknife to remove a small strip of exterior bark.
-Don’t make a great wound in the tree, just enough to see the layer below.
+Use your fingernail or small pocketknife to remove a small strip of exterior bark.
+Don’t make a great wound in the tree, but just enough to see the layer below.

 If you perform the tree scratch test on a tree trunk and see green tissue, the tree is alive.
-This does not always work so well if you scratch a single branch, since the branch may be dead but the rest of the tree alive.
+This does not always work so well if you scratch one single branch, since the branch may be dead but the rest of the tree alive.

 During times of severe drought and high temperatures, a tree may “sacrifice” branches, allowing them to die in order for the rest of the tree to stay alive.
-So if choosing to do a scratch test on a branch, choose several in different areas of the tree or simply stick with scraping the tree trunk itself.
+So if you’re choosing to do a scratch test on a branch, choose several in different areas of the tree, or simply stick with scraping the tree trunk itself.